Embedded Processor Code

 PSM Firmware Code

-The embedded processing system manager (PSM) processor executes firmware downloaded by the PLM to control the power management features for the PS.
-The TRM provides programming models for the power control features in the PMC and PS.
+The PSM executes firmware downloaded by the PLM to control the power management features for the processing system and other subsystems.
+The technical reference manual provides programming models for the power control features in the PMC and PS.
 This includes power islands, memory chip enables, isolation, and APU sleep/wake events.
 The PSM is physically located in the low-power domain (LPD), and not the PMC power domain.